nathanaelfd10/CLIMusicPlayer/README.md

 Place your .mp3 files inside music/

 Known issues:
-1. In some menu, input must be numeric, or else program will crash
+1. In some menus, input must be numeric, or else program will crash
 2. App current only supports .mp3 file extension, more to be added later

 Requirements: